 Four months with Apple Watch Series 2, however, and I’m officially sold…

 As I explained back in September, a few things about Apple Watch Series 2 were immediate improvements over the original model.
 This included software features such as Auto Unlock, Apple Pay, Scribble, Activity Sharing and more, as well as design factors like the cheaper price options of the Space Black model.
 After four months with the device, it’s those features plus more that have won me over.

 Of course, features like Auto Unlock and Apple Pay on the web authentication have become less important to me with the new MacBook Pro with Touch Bar and Touch ID, but that hasn’t stopped me from wearing it every day.

 I was very much a sporadic Apple Watch user up until last September.
 This was due to a variety of factors.
 For one, I was annoyed with the device’s battery life and I dreaded the idea of having to charge another device every day that didn’t offer any direct benefits to me.
+I had recently read reviews for the mens swiss army watches of 2018 and I suppose that I was expecting more due to that.
 I also thought the Apple Watch and its square watch face design was rather geeky and it seemed bulky on my wrist, but the more I’ve grown used to it, the less I worry about those things.

 Much inspired by Zac’s own journey, I’ve started to fully embrace the fitness features of Apple Watch.
 With Activity Sharing, I’m consistently motivated to fill my rings every day and complete my workouts to 100 percent fulfillment – or more.
 I’m also motivated to best my Activity Sharing friends and if I look and see I’m trailing someone, I just might go the extra mile to leapfrog them.